Dr Benoit Pelopidas

 In a time of crisis with Iran and North Korea, as well as uncertainties concerning future momentum for nuclear disarmament, invoking “the lessons of history” is a very powerful rhetorical device to justify policy choices.
 This project investigates the authority of those who draw these “lessons of history” and, more generally, those who make claims of knowledge when they interpret nuclear uncertainties.
 In reality, the secrecy and technicality of nuclear-weapons related issues has considerably limited the number of people who can authoritatively speak to them.
 Therefore, this project seeks to understand how expertise shapes public discussion of nuclear issues and, as a consequence, policy innovation.
 It offers and tests a theory of the authority of experts that goes beyond decision-making elites, assesses supposed lessons drawn from the historical record, and analyses the political and epistemological assumptions behind the policy-relevant conclusions of experts.
 It will identify the conditions of a fruitful public debate on nuclear policy and of innovative nuclear policies.

-This is the first part of a larger project on the authority of experts in international security that started with a co-authored book on the role of the American neoconservative and Russian neo-eurasianists in the framing of US and Russian post-Cold war security and defense policies; a second part focuses on nuclear experts and a third part will compare them with their counterparts in the financial world.
+This is the second part of a larger project on the authority of experts in international security that started with a co-authored book on the role of the American neoconservative and Russian neo-eurasianists in the framing of US and Russian post-Cold war security and defense policies; a second part focuses on nuclear experts and a third part will compare them with their counterparts in the financial world.

 At the policy level, I am working with former U.S. Secretary of State George P. Shultz and Ambassador James E. Goodby on creating awareness and new opportunities for nuclear disarmament.